Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

-\textit{\textbf{Insight:}} The goal of this task is to explore the visual information, \eg, edge, and high temporal resolution of events, which are fused with the low-resolution (LR)image/video to recover the high-resolution (HR) image/video with more structural details.
+\textit{\textbf{Insight:}} The goal is to explore the visual information, \eg, edge, and high temporal resolution of events, which are fused with the low-resolution (LR) image/video to recover the high-resolution (HR) image/video, as shown in Tab. \ref{tab:sr_comparison}.

 \textbf{Image SR:} eSL-Net \cite{wang2020event} is the first work that introduces events for guiding image SR. It proposes a unified event-guided sparse learning framework that simultaneously denoises, deblurs, and super-resolves the low-quality active pixel sensor (APS) \footnote{A type of frame-based sensor, embedded in DAVIS event cameras.} images to recover high-quality images in an end-to-end learning manner.
 However, due to the limitations of sparse coding, this method performs poorly on more complex datasets~\cite{wang2020event,han2021evintsr}.
-EvIntSR \cite{han2021evintsr} achieves the goal of image SR in two steps: 1) synthesizing a sequence of latent frames by combing events and blurry LR frames; 2) merging latent frames to obtain a sharp HR frame.
+EvIntSR \cite{han2021evintsr} achieves the goal of image SR in two steps: 1) Synthesizing a sequence of latent frames by combing events and blurry LR frames; 2) Merging latent frames to obtain a sharp HR frame.
 In general, EvIntSR explores the distinctive properties of events more directly than eSL and achieves better SR results on the simulation dataset.
-However, this method has two drawbacks: 1) errors are accumulated in the two-stage training procedure; 2) the visual information of events is less explored in the second stage.
+However, this method has two drawbacks: 1) Errors are accumulated in the two-stage training procedure; 2) The visual information of events is less explored in the second stage.

 \textbf{Video SR:} Compare with image SR, video SR pays more attention to the relationship between multiple frames.
 E-VSR~\cite{jing2021turning} is the first VSR framework with events.
 Similar to EvIntSR, it also consists of two sub-tasks: video frame interpolation and video SR and is limited by the accumulated errors.
+Recently, EG-VSR \cite{lu2023learning} employs implicit functions for learning the continuous representation of videos.
+This method enables end-to-end upsampling at arbitrary scales, offering advantages in the video SR task.